EmbRace: Accelerating Sparse Communication for Distributed Training of NLP Neural Networks: EmbRace Design

-Another characteristic of NLP tasks is that the FP of embedding layers neither depend on each other nor other forward passes.
+Another characteristic of NLP tasks is that the FP of embedding layers neither depends on each other nor other forward passes.
 We could perform embedding FP in advance and delay the FP of Encoder Blocks.
-This running sequence could make room for the AlltoAll communication of embedding data and AllReduce communication of scheduled dense gradients.
+This running sequence could make room for the AlltoAll communication of embedding data and rescheduled AllReduce communication of dense gradients.

-\textbf{Scheduling Effects.} We only changes operation orders hence we call it Horizontal Scheduling.
-An example scheduled execution timeline with Horizontal Scheduling, is illustrated in Fig. \ref{fig:timeline}(b).
-Compared to the timeline with default scheduling in Fig. \ref{fig:timeline}(a), the communication quantity is the same, but a large amount of communication is overlapped with FP computation thanks to the priority queue.
-However, limited by bandwidth and module dependency, there is some GPU idle time after BP and some hanging between FP.
+Figure \ref{fig:timeline}(b) illustrates an example execution timeline of Block-level Horizontal Scheduling.
+Compared to the timeline with default scheduling in Figure \ref{fig:timeline}(a), the communication quantity is the same, but a large amount of communication is overlapped with FP computation.
+However, limited by bandwidth and module dependency, there is some stalling after BP and some hang between FP.